jsonknightlee/APIStarter/README.md

 On the commandline:

-NPM INSTALL
+cd APIStarter then

- then
+npm install

-NPM START
+npm start